Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Theoretical set-up

 with \rhoMitt the midplane density in the PPD.
 Using the fiducial values in Equation~(\ref{Gl:RHduerHPPPPPPa}), the density at the pole relative to the midplane is $f_\rho = \rho_0(0)/\rhoMitt\approx 0.06$, or a suppression by a factor of~20.
 Because of the exponential, the value will depend on the details but this suggests that for massive planetary-mass accretors forming at some distance from the star, the vertical structure of the PPD needs to be considered.

 In Figure~\ref{Abb:fi}, we compare to the inflow functions of \citet{taylor24} the one resulting from taking the density stratification in the PPD into account.
 At the outer edge, the velocity is nearly purely radial (as Figure~\ref{Abb:flowducial} shows; $r_0\gg\Rzent$), so that $v_0(\theta_0)$ is essentially constant and $f_i\propto\rho_0$ only.
-We also truncate the mass inflate at a finite angle above the midplane, $\thzpSch\equiv\arccos(\muzpSch)$, as we detail below in Section~\ref{Th:MPkt}.
-Already the less realistic, non-truncated inflow function but even more so the nominal one show much more inflow close to the equator than even the ``Equatorial'' scenario in \citet{taylor24}.
+We also truncate the mass inflow at a finite angle above the midplane, at a polar angle $\thzpSch\equiv\arccos(\muzpSch)$, as we detail below in Section~\ref{Th:MPkt} (represented schematically in Figure~\ref{Abb:flowducial}).
+Already the non-truncated inflow function but even more so the nominal one show much more inflow close to the equator than even the ``Equatorial'' scenario in \citet{taylor24}.
 This will have interesting consequences which we discuss later.

 Equation~(\ref{Gl:rhor0}) is approximate because it assumes axisymmetry and hydrostatic equilibrium at the Hill radius but also because it does not include the changes to the pressure and temperature structure due to the planet (e.g., through accretion heating).
 However, we let the midplane density \rhoMitt{} at the position of the planet,